BIFFF: where Brussels culture lodges

 Confirmed trajectory: €22M → €8M by 2029, i.e. −64%.
 Up to 90 jobs out of 160 are threatened.
 The direct cultural victims already confirmed in March 2026:

-Unlike the festivals that have already fallen (BD, Iris, J'aime les sciences), the BIFFF has not been hit by a direct cut or cancellation to date.
-Its 2026 strategy — concentrating programming on a single hall and extending the window to 16 days to capture three peak weekends — is a deliberate economic re-engineering rather than an imposed amputation.
-The festival absorbs the pressure by redeploying its model, without yet reaching the breaking point.
-But it remains exposed to at least two of the three threats identified by the RAB/BKO (visit.brussels, Image de Bruxelles), with a larger footprint than the festivals already fallen (45,000-50,000 recent spectators, international visibility, founding member of the Méliès International Festivals Federation, FIAPF accreditation).
-Its visibility makes it a privileged barometer: what the BIFFF must reconfigure to survive says, more precisely than a regional budget, what Brussels austerity imposes on a well-equipped intermediate cultural operator.
+Unlike the festivals that have already fallen (BD, Iris, J'aime les sciences), the BIFFF was not hit by a direct cut or cancellation.
+Its 2026 strategy — concentrating programming on a single hall and extending the window to 16 days to capture three peak weekends — was a deliberate economic re-engineering rather than an imposed amputation.
+The final tally (60,000 spectators, +30%) confirms that the festival absorbed the pressure without brushing the breaking point: redeploying the model produced audience growth, not amputation.
+But exposure to the two threats identified by the RAB/BKO (visit.brussels, Image de Bruxelles) remains, with a larger footprint than the festivals already fallen (60,000 spectators in 2026, +30% vs previous edition, international visibility, founding member of the Méliès International Festivals Federation, FIAPF accreditation).
+Its visibility makes it a privileged barometer: what the BIFFF had to reconfigure in order to keep growing says, more precisely than a regional budget, what Brussels austerity imposes on a well-equipped intermediate cultural operator.

 The bilingual RAB/BKO network published on 7 March 2026 a call co-signed by 120+ institutions not to sacrifice the cultural sector, targeting three threats in the agreement: removal of the "Image de Bruxelles" envelope, ACS reform (which threatens sustainable employment), visit.brussels cuts.
 The BIFFF cumulates at least two of the three.